nixos-uconsole/nixos-uconsole/README.md

 ### First Boot

-1. Insert SD card into uConsole and power on
+1. Insert SD card into the uConsole and power on
 2. Login as `root` with password `changeme` (will be changed on first login)
 3. Connect to WiFi: `nmtui`